jdawnduan/DawnDuan/content/teachings/_index.md

 - Dawn is very laid back and reserved, good at her job and very knowledgeable about what was to be done.

+- She was able to help me with all the homework sets and is very patient with explaining concepts that were brushed over during class.

+- The TA for the course was well organized and clearly communicated everything to students.

 </body>
 </html>